pythonicforge/E.C.H.O/README.md

-# E.C.H.O
+# _ECHO: Evolving Cognitive Hyper-intelligent Oracle_

-Explore my journey in developing an advanced AI system that learns continuously, adapts contextually, and aims for human-like intelligence and interaction.
+_Welcome to ECHO, where I explore the evolution of AI towards cognitive hyper-intelligence.
+This repository documents my journey in developing an advanced AI system that learns continuously, adapts to contexts, and aims for human-like understanding and interaction.
+Join me as I build the future of intelligent systems._